greatroboticslab/IsaacLabFarming/README.md

 This repo is our fork of an Isaac Lab instance, and is dedicated to training a humanoid robot for agricultural purposes.

+## Quick Start

+Make sure you have IsaacSim installed, and are running the env_isaaclab environment in conda.

+To train a basic walking humanoid, run the command:

+	./isaaclab.sh -p skrl/train.py --task Isaac-G1-AMP-Walk-Direct-v0

 ![Isaac Lab](docs/source/_static/isaaclab.jpg)

 ---